 Although a few users prefer dry shaves, most comment favorably on the smooth shave they get from grooming during or just after a shower, and those with sensitive skin usually benefit from using a shaving lotion or cream.
-Having the option of choosing means you can fine-tune the shaving experience to suit your skin and hair type, or how much time you have for grooming on a particular day.
+The versatility of a good wet/dry foil shaver means you can fine-tune the shaving experience to suit your skin and hair type, or to how much time you have for grooming on any particular day.

 Panasonic's wet/dry foil shavers are backed by an industry-standard two-year warranty (foils and cutting blades excluded), and a 30-day money-back guarantee.
-Replacement costs for the blades/foils combinations tend to run high -- about $80 (or $50 for the Panasonic Vortex ES8109S), although you can sometimes get them for less.
+Replacement costs for the blades/foils combinations run high, averaging around $70 to $80, although you can sometimes get them for less.

-In most cases you're meant to replace the set every year, or the foils yearly and the blades every two years, although some users say they have to replace the blades more frequently (six to eight months) to maintain shave quality.
+In most cases you're meant to replace the set every year, or the foils yearly and the blades every two years.
+Some users say they have to replace the blades more frequently (every six to eight months) to maintain shave quality.
 Refill cartridges for the cleaning system typically cost about $4 each, and last for a month of regular cleanings.

-We also found many consumer complaints about poor Panasonic customer service when users tried to resolve problems during the warranty period.
+We also found many complaints about poor Panasonic customer service.
 "Customer service was a joke," writes one user, who tried to exchange a nonfunctioning shaver and received a less expensive model in return.